m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ##You're putting parts of your logic in config files, or embedded languages, or annotations

 What makes Java compelling isn't so much the language itself as the ecosystem around it.
 Not just libraries and frameworks, but also tooling: first-class IDEs, debuggers, profilers, code analyzers, monitoring tools.
-The language makes a claim to a certain kind of simplicity (at least if we avoid primitive types and arrays) - everything is an object, all code reuse is through inheritance, all concurrency is ultimately using the same thread primitives - and hiring programmers is easier than for many languages[2] because there's a large pool of programmers available (at various levels of experience, ability and salary).
+The language makes a claim to a certain kind of simplicity (at least if we avoid primitive types and arrays) - everything is an object, all code reuse is through inheritance, all concurrency is ultimately using the same thread primitives - and hiring programmers is easier than for many languages because there's a large pool of programmers available (at various levels of experience, ability and salary).

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses

 # So, should I switch to Scala?

 [1] In my opinion checked exceptions were not an inherently bad idea - keeping track of which errors can occur is valuable, and handling them where they occur is a legitimate strategy in some cases, as we're seeing with the recent popularity of Go.
 But Java's type system doesn't offer enough power to use them effectively - it's too hard to make a function that's "generic in what exceptions it throws".
 To be successful again exceptions will need to be a library feature first and syntactic sugar second - compare the `async`/`await` feature introduced in Scala 2.11.
-[2] I personally think the focus on language experience is misguided - a skilled programmer should be able to pick up a new language with ease